heyxyz/hey/README.md

 ### Install Node.js

-Use `nvm` to install the required version of Node.js:
+Use `nvm` to summon the magical version of Node.js you need:

 ```bash
 nvm install